 Another account of this jailbreak indicates that Richard Clark, Celina, charged with holding up the Berne bank on 29 May 1954, was also incarcerated at Decatur.
 When Clark refused to join the jailbreak Brewster bound him with wire and gagged him and left Clark behind. …Clark said Brewster tried to get him to join the escape at Decatur but he refused.
 He said Brewster threatened him with a knife while applying the bonds and gag…

 Rumor has it that Mainard was the last person to break out of the Adams County Jail in Decatur.

 During all of this, Mainard Brewster somehow found the time to establish a relationship.
 Mainard married Ellen Murray on 15 March 1930.
 They were married by E.A.
 McClintock, the DeKalb County, Indiana, Justice of the Peace.

 Their marriage license indicates that Mainard was living in Auburn and his occupation was laborer. while his Application for Marriage License lists his occupation as “Furniture Co.”
-Ellen was born 19 August 1911 in Auburn, the daughter of Charles and Jennie (Ettinger) Murray.
+It also indicates that Ellen was born 19 August 1911 in Auburn, the daughter of Charles and Jennie (Ettinger) Murray.

 Mainard’s wife Ellen was involved in at least one crime.
 The incident below was a family affair that involved not only Mainard’s wife but his sister Jean and two of his brothers.
 I guess you could call them the Brewster Gang.